-- O Read the Information for Applicant's booklet, particularly sections relating to eligibility. - O Outlined how people with a living experience of dementia have been or will be involved in your application and/or as part of your research. - O Included all the relevant sections within your Research Proposal, including a budget. - O Prepared the Research Proposal within the allowable specifications and page limit. - O Used the correct naming convention for all uploaded documents. - O Completed all mandatory fields in the online application form, including uploading required documentation. - O Checked that your endorsement form been signed by all named Investigators and your Administering Institution (wet ink or time/date stamped electronic signatures only). - O Submitted your application by the specified deadline.
+O Read the Information for Applicant's booklet, particularly sections relating to eligibility.
+O Outlined how people with a living experience of dementia have been involved in your application and will be involved in your research.
+O Included all the relevant sections within your Research Proposal, including a budget.
+O Checked that the relevant sections of your application, and the Research Proposal, have been de-identified so as to not identify any investigators or their affiliations by name.
+O Prepared the Research Proposal within the allowable specifications and page limit.
+O Used the correct naming convention for all uploaded documents.
+O Completed all mandatory fields in the online application form, including uploading required documentation.
+O Checked that your application has been endorsed by all named Investigators and your Administering Institution through the online application portal.

+O Submitted your application by the specified deadline.